-The resilience of three critical social insect infrastructure systems: transportation networks, supply chains, and communication networks is reviewed in Ref. \cite{middleton2016resilience}.
-The authors describe how systems differentiate investment in three pathways to resilience: resistance, redirection, or reconstruction (cf. Fig.~\ref{fig:middleton_01}).
-The authors also observe that human-infrastructure networks undergo rapid decentralization and increased interconnectivity, thus becoming more like social insect infrastructures already are.
-Therefore, human infrastructure management might learn from social insect researchers.
-In turn, the latter can make use of the mature analytical and simulation tools developed for the study of human infrastructure resilience.
+The resilience of three critical social insect infrastructure systems (transportation networks, supply chains, and communication networks) is reviewed in Ref. \cite{middleton2016resilience}.
+The authors describe how systems differentiate investment in three approaches to resilience: resistance, redirection, or reconstruction (cf. Fig.~\ref{fig:middleton_01}).
+The authors also observe that human infrastructure networks rapidly decentralize and enhance their interconnections, thus becoming more like social insect infrastructures.
+Therefore, human infrastructure management might learn from social insect research.
+In turn, the latter can use the mature analytical and simulation tools developed for the study of human infrastructure resilience.
 The essential difference between the two design strategies is that, unlike changes in human social systems, changes in animal social systems~\cite{beekman2001phase} can only occur through evolution of the social dynamics of particular species.

-A review of the tipping points arising in the dynamics of animal societies is provided in Ref. \cite{pruitt2018social}.
-The authors start with listing concepts directly related to social tipping points, including behavioral states and environmental parameters, attractors and basins of attraction, as well as perturbations.
-Among the social properties most relevant to tipping points, they list relatedness and group size, keystone individuals, behavioral diversity, social organization, and prior experience.
-Finally, among the types of social tipping points, they list social scale, metabolic tipping points, and social or cognitive tipping points.
+A review of the tipping points that arise in the dynamics of animal societies is provided in Ref. \cite{pruitt2018social}.
+The authors begin by listing concepts that are directly related to social tipping points, including behavioral states, environmental parameters, attractors and basins of attraction, and perturbations.
+Among the social properties most relevant to tipping points, they list relatedness and group size, key individuals, behavioral diversity, social organization, and prior experience.
+Finally, among the types of social tipping points, they list social scale tipping points, metabolic tipping points, and social and cognitive tipping points.